viaacode/avo2-proxy/README.md

 ## Synopsis

-Deze repo bevat de NodeJS service die de communicatie regelt tussen de AvO frontend applicaties enerzijds en de backend services anderzijds.
+This repo contains the NodeJS backend service that handles the communication between
+* the AvO frontend applications ()
+    * Client
+    * Admin

+and
+* the backend services
+    * Elasticsearch
+    * GraphQL
+    * LDAP api

 ![Overview of the avo backend and frontend applications](avo-overview.png?raw=true)